During web development, you will typically have a local server running.

 wget command specifies that the output is to be written to the

-Here is another article for you 😊 "What is Policy As Code (POC)?"
+Here is another article you might like 😊 "how-to-start-a-python-http-server"